mcne65/rmotr.github.io/_posts/2015-10-20-advanced-python-programming-course.md

 ### You know some programming but you don't know Python

 We'll help you "transfer" the abstract programming knowledge to Python in the first week.
-It won't take long as **Python is a really simple language**.
+It won't take long because **Python is a really simple language**.
 During the course you'll feel more and more comfortable with it.

 ### You know a little bit about Python but you want to take it to the next level